 75

-For the production of Antea Fermentado en Barrica 2022 Marqués de Cáceres uses old vines over 50 years old, of the classic varieties viura and tempranillo blanco.
-Vines located in Rioja Alta and Rioja Alavesa, specially selected for their high altitude, with the aim of achieving a touch of mineral liveliness.
+For the production of Antea Fermentado en Barrica 2025, Marqués de Cáceres uses old vines over 50 years of age, from the classic varieties viura and tempranillo blanco.
+These vines are located in Rioja Alta and Rioja Alavesa, specially selected for their high altitude, aiming to achieve a touch of mineral liveliness.

-Marqués de Cáceres is among the great brands of Rioja and the world.
-The winery, founded in 1970, was a pioneer in the renewal of Rioja wines, introducing techniques such as the use of new barrels instead of old barrels, and French oak instead of the traditional American oak.
-A large winery, with an exceptional international projection (its wines reach more than 130 countries), capable of producing wines as carefully crafted and selective as an artisanal winery.
+Marqués de Cáceres is among the greatest brands of Rioja and the world.
+The winery, founded in 1970, was a pioneer in the renewal of Rioja wines, introducing techniques such as the use of new barrels instead of old ones, and French oak instead of the traditional American oak.
+A large winery with exceptional international projection (its wines reach more than 130 countries), capable of producing wines as carefully crafted and select as those from an artisanal winery.

-The fermentation of Antea 2022 in French oak barrels gives it body and complexity.
-An author's Rioja white, with limited production, made to last over time.
+The fermentation of Antea Fermentado en Barrica 2025 in French oak barrels gives it body and complexity.
+An authorial Rioja white, with limited production, made to stand the test of time.

 The origins of Marqués de Cáceres date back to the late 1960s, when the Valencian Enrique Forner decided to apply in Rioja the winemaking knowledge he had acquired in Bordeaux during his time at Château Camensac.
 To carry out his project, Forner sought the advice of the renowned oenologist Émile Peynaud.